 There’s not a set rule on this, but bass distortion has a few different uses.
 For example, Flea from the Red Hot Chili Peppers used distortion very effectively on Around the World (you can hear it front and center during the first 25 seconds of the song).

-The effect has also been used on tracks from bands like Ben Folds 5, Black Sabbath, and Motorhead.
+The effect has also been used on tracks from bands like Ben Folds Five, Black Sabbath, and Motörhead.

-The basic idea behind bass distortion is the same as guitar distortion.
-It doesn’t make you sound better (though the occasional mistake might be harder to discern if you use loads of distortion), but it does change the overall character of your sound.
+The basic idea behind bass distortion is the same as electric guitar distortion.
+It doesn’t magically make you sound better (though the occasional mistake might be harder to discern if you use loads of distortion), but it does change the overall character of your sound.
 Distorting your bass guitar can make your tone sound bigger, meaner, or throatier.
 It can help you cut through for the occasional bass solo (as Flea often does), or you can fill in and carry the entire tune like Chris Wolstenholme does on the Muse song Time Is Running Out.
 Bass distortion is not just for hard rock or metal - you can play in genres that use a lot of distortion without distorting your bass and sound great, likewise you can fit in a distorted bass riff in a wide variety of genres.
-Just like any other effect it’s really all about your personal taste and what type of sound you are trying to achieve, and what sounds inspire you.
+Just like any other effect it’s really all about your personal taste, what type of sound you are trying to achieve, and what sounds inspire you.

-You definitely can use a guitar pedal to distort your bass, it just generally won’t sound very good.
+You definitely can use an electric guitar distortion pedal to distort your bass, it just generally won’t sound as good.
 Guitar specific gear (whether that’s pedals or amplifiers) aren’t designed to handle the low end frequencies you get from a bass guitar.
 If you plug your bass into a pedal designed for a guitar odds are you’re going to lose the vast majority of your instruments definition.
-It might sound okay in your room or a small practice space, but as soon as you play at any sort of venue (whether that’s a coffee shop or a bar) you’re going to be basically inaudible.
+It might sound okay in your room or a small practice space, but as soon as you play at any sort of venue the results might not be satisfactory.

 And of course there's always the price, or more accurately if the pedal is a **good value per what you're paying for it. **Thankfully, as technology progresses inexpensive gear gets better and better, so generally any bass distortion pedal that’s around the $50 mark or higher will be perfectly serviceable.
-Once you get to that price point it’s really all about personal taste.
-Kurt Cobain did use a Boss DS-1, which was both inexpensive and mass produced.
+Once you get beyond that price point it’s really all about personal taste.
+After all, Kurt Cobain did use a Boss DS-1, which is both inexpensive and mass produced.
 You don’t have to break the bank to get a great sound.

 How Did We Select the Best Bass Distortion Pedals?

 As always, our pedals are chosen by both personal experience and research on the part of the author.
-We try to make sure that we find an option that’s applicable to everyone, which is why we recommend both high-end boutique equipment as well as cheaper options at the end of every article.
+We try to make sure that we find an option that’s applicable to everyone, which is why we recommend both high-end boutique equipment as well as cheaper options.

 Hopefully this article helps you figure out which bass distortion pedal is the right fit for you, your setup, and your budget.
 If you feel anything else should be included on this list feel free to let us know in the comments section below!